Perturbative sigma models, elliptic cohomology and the Witten genus: The perturbative -sigma model and the Witten genus

-Our computation in dimension $1|1$ related the index of twisted Dirac operators to an analogous index for $1|1$-EFTs.
-As such, we view the above as a candidate geometric construction of a local analytical index for TMF.
+Our computation in dimension $1|1$ equated the analogous map with the index of twisted Dirac operators.
+As such, we view the above as a candidate geometric construction of a local analytical index for~TMF.